NBISweden/sda-web-portal/data-access.md

 key: page-single
 ---

-This page contains the information needed in order to request access to data submitted to SDA.
+This page describes how you can get access to datasets that has been submitted to SDA.
+For any questions regarding data access, please contact the

-## How to request a dataset
+<a href="mailto:ega-se@nbis.se">SDA Helpdesk</a>.

-- Apply for a dataset
+Each dataset stored in the SDA is affiliated with a Data Access Committee (DAC), which is the body responsible for all data access decisions.

-- Get link by email
+{% include data-access-table.html %}